nathanvda/geoserver_migrations/README.md

 ## Introduction

-Maybe not your typical use-case, but I develop I geographic information system using Ruby on Rails, and when I add a new geographic feature, I add an `ActiveRecord` migration which is automatically deployed on my development/test/quality assurance/production servers.
+Maybe not your typical use-case, but I develop I geographic information systems using Ruby on Rails, and when I add a new geographic feature, I add an `ActiveRecord` migration which is automatically deployed on my development/test/quality assurance/production servers.

 However, keeping my geoserver configuration in sync is a different beast: I create and test the geoserver styles and layers on my development